Uberspace/lab/source/guide_wordpress-bedrock.rst

 You now need to set your :manual:`document root <web-documentroot>` to the ``bedrock/web/`` directory.
 To do this, we delete the standard document root folder and create a symlink instead.

+.. warning:: Please make sure your DocumentRoot is empty before removing it.
+This step will delete all contained files.

 .. code-block:: console

  [isabell@stardust ~]$ rm -r /var/www/virtual/$USER/html
  [isabell@stardust ~]$ ln -s /var/www/virtual/$USER/bedrock/web /var/www/virtual/$USER/html
+ [isabell@stardust ~]$

 Point your browser to your domain, ``https://isabell.uber.space/wp/wp-admin`` in this example, to start the wordpress installation process.
 Here you will